NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

-We can use the ``save_video_with_vision_insets`` utility function to regenerate this video, but with insets at the bottom showing the visual experience of the fly:
+We can use the ``save_video_with_vision_insets`` utility function to regenerate this video, but with insets at the bottom illustrating the visual experience of the fly:

 .. code-block:: ipython3